 Requirement properties differ slightly from the properties of other elements; they include information related to the Type, Status, Difficulty and Priority of the Requirement.
 The 'Notes' field is also important, as it describes precisely what requirement the element represents.
 Requirement naming can also require careful consideration and could reflect either a categorical naming convention, or simply a loose English description of the Requirement.

-On a diagram or in the Project Browser, select an element and:
+On a diagram or in the Project Browser, select a Requirement element and:

-Ribbon Design > Element > Manage > Properties Context Menu Right-click on element Properties Keyboard Shortcuts Alt+Enter Other Double-click on Element
+Ribbon Design > Element > Properties > Properties Dialog

+Keyboard Shortcuts Alt+Enter

+Other Double-click on Requirement element